 What in ancient times was synonymous with wealth, today is one of contemplation and beauty to visitors.
 Whenever we see a cenote, we admire its natural beauty as we understand that water is the most outstanding natural resource, cenotes are the soul of the jungle.

-Cenotes are classified as open, semi-open, cavern or ancient.
+Cenotes are classified as an open, semi-open, cavern, or ancient.
 This classification is also determined by the age of the cenote (those being mature or senior are usually more open).

 Because of their age, these cenotes are usually open to the surface, bigger in diameter, looking like lakes with high walls in the middle of the Mayan jungle.
 Wilderness grows not only around it, it even flourishes in the middle of the water creating small patches that you can explore while swimming.
 Oftentimes, these cenotes are the habitat for an extensive and diverse flora and fauna such as fish, frogs, and birds, including the toh bird, guide of the jungle explorers.
 These cenotes are also the ideal playground to enjoy and have fun, such as sliding down a zipline and doing an amazing splash-landing.

 The sun’s rays coming together with water provides the abundant wildlife of these open cenotes.
 The warm sunlight, the freshwater, and the activities in these cenotes provide an ideal background to play and enjoy.
 They are characterized by their cylindrical shape, standing out for their spectacular flora that covers their high walls and rock formations.
 An example of this kind of cenote is the Sacred Cenote in Chichen Itza.
 These kinds of cenotes are idyllic to practice snorkeling or kayaking depending on their extension.